Arkansas Bicycle Accident Attorneys

 Almost 467,000 bicycle accidents causing serious injury occur in the United States each year.
-Many bicycle accidents cause serious injury including broken bones, soft tissue injuries, traumatic brain injuries and more.
-While riding a bike is a great form of exercise as well as transportation for many, it is important that bicyclists and motorists alike are aware of the dangers.
+Many bicycle accidents cause serious injury including broken bones, soft tissue injuries, traumatic brain injuries, and more.
+While riding a bike is a great form of exercise and an economical form of transportation for many, it is important that bicyclists and motorists alike are aware of the dangers.

-There are ways to help prevent a serious Arkansas bike accident from occurring or at least to lessen the severity of injuries that occur as a result of a bicycle accident.
+There are ways to help prevent a serious bike accident from occurring or at least to lessen the severity of injuries that occur as a result of a bicycle accident.
+Continue reading to learn more.

 - Remain visible – this becomes especially important at night.
-It can be difficult for drivers to see bicyclists, therefore, it is critical that you wear clothing and gear that makes you visible.
+It can be difficult for drivers to see bicyclists and is therefore critical that you wear clothing and gear that makes you visible.
 We advise wearing bright, reflective gear.

 - Obey all traffic laws – just like driving a car, when you are riding a bike it is important to obey all traffic laws.
-Ride with the flow of traffic, abide by all traffic lights, and stop signs
+Ride with the flow of traffic, abide by all traffic lights, and make complete stops at all stop signs

 - Ride predictably – do not make erratic decisions when riding a bike, especially when on the road with motor vehicles.
 A driver may not be able to react in time and thus an accident may occur.